Rev. Peter Dougherty, Presbyterian missionary, was busy saving souls back in 1842 when he built a house on Old Mission Peninsula.

 He would no doubt be surprised — nearly 175 years later – to see archaeologists digging up the ground near the original outhouse.

-The dig is just one part of a plan to unearth and preserve the history of the Dougherty Historic Home Site, which is thought to be the oldest settled home in Northern Michigan.
+The dig is just one part of a plan to unearth and preserve the history of the Dougherty Historic Home Site, which is thought to be the oldest frame home in Northern Michigan.
 Any artifacts found will represent a direct link to historically important information about life for those early settlers.

 “They worked out a grid, then scraped down a layer at a time,” says volunteer Marty Klein of the dig.
 “They’ve found small bottles, pottery pieces and a couple of metal pieces.”